-As the decades have passed, the range of horse-feed producers has grown to the point where you can barely move in a feed merchant warehouse.
+As the decades have passed, the range of horse-feed producers has grown to the point where we can barely move in a feed merchant warehouse.

-Twin this with the resultant increased amounts of sugar and starch content in chemically pasture-improved grass, and it's no wonder that we're now seeing the majority of our horses and ponies prone to obesity, insulin resistance, metabolical syndrome, and, of course, laminitis, a leading cause of death in horses.
+Twin this with the resultant increased amounts of sugar and starch content in chemically pasture-improved grass, and it's no wonder that we're now seeing the majority of our horses and ponies prone to obesity, insulin resistance, metabolical syndrome, and, of course, laminitis.

-Gone are the days of natural grasslands and 'straights' in hessian sacks, and the effects are plain to see.
+Gone are the days of natural, mixed grass diversity grasslands, and the effects are plain to see.
 The modern-day’s equine diet has without question had a critically adverse effect on the health and well-being of our horses.
-The irony is that the most appropriate food for a horse is grass, yet here we are in this modern day now having to focus on keeping many of our horses off grass, which in also completely un-natural for a horse.
+The irony is that the most appropriate food for a horse is grass, yet here we are in this modern day now having to focus on keeping many of our horses off grass, which in completely un-natural for a horse.

 And then there's the uncomfortable subject of GMO

-The subject is very complex, but the dangers appear very straightforward, and are being written about by the day.
+While I touched on GMOs in the previous page, the subject is very complex - the dangers appear very straightforward and are being written about by the day.
 Genetic engineering is not about doing things a bit differently to how farmers and breeders used to do things.
 It is a totally new science that can give very odd, very different and highly unpredictable results.

-The only alleged benefit of GM crops is for the large multinationals that are using them to take control of the world's food supply, but that's another story, and now one that's being disproved emphatically, with proven studies showing that growing organically can yield signifantly more crops.
-Sales of non-GMO food in the US alone has come from zero to a $10-Million industry in just the last 5-years (as at 2016/170.
-Farmers markets, community supported agriculture, organic food, natural food – these businesses are all exploding.
+The only alleged benefit of GM crops is for the large multinationals that are using them to take control of the world's food supply, but that's another story, and also now one that's being disproved emphatically, with proven studies showing that growing organically can yield signifantly more crops.
+As at 2016/17, sales of non-GMO food in the US alone came from zero to a $10-Million industry in just 5-years.
+Farmers markets, community-supported agriculture, organic food, natural food – these businesses are all exploding.
 At least by choosing organic, we can at least go some way to protect ourselves and our horses.

-In 2016 I followed a science-based series on healthy eating for humans, and part of the programme was all about GMO crops.
+In 2016 I studied a science-based nutrition course on healthy eating for humans, and one of the modules was on GMO crops.
 Here's a quote from Jeffrey Smith, courtesy of his ‘The Quest for the Cures’, 2014, under the heading 'Glyphosate Causes Cancer'.

 "Roundup and its active ingredient, Glyphosate, can promote cancer in many ways.
 First off, it’s an antibiotic (antibiotic means 'kill all'), so it kills off beneficial gut bacteria which leads to an overgrowth of negative gut bacteria.
 This overgrowth is linked to certain cancers, colorectal cancer specifically.
 The negative bacteria opens gaps in the cell walls in the intestines which causes leaky gut and inflammation of the gut lining.
 Leaky gut is also linked to cancer.

-As horse-carers, we all know there is renowned magnesium deficiency in our pasture soils, which means our horses (and us humans too) are magnesium-deficient; certainly here in the UK the average pasture elemental magnesium deficiency is around 12g/day.
+As horse-carers, we all know there is well-known magnesium deficiency in our UK grasslands - we know our horses (and us humans too) are magnesium-deficient; here in the UK the average pasture elemental magnesium deficiency is around 12g/day.
 And just a couple of the many negative effects of low magnesium levels in the body not only affects circulation, but also makes the whole system acidic, which creates the perfect bodily environment for toxins to inhabit, as they just love an acidic home.

-Back to our horse's feed - so how do we fix this?
+Back to our horse's feed - how do we fix this?

 A horse has not evolved to live on lush, pasture-improved, super-rich green grasslands.
-A horse is meant to live on coarse, fibrous, stalky grasses, which they have to walk a fair few miles to find.
+A horse is meant to live on coarse, fibrous, stalky grasses and roughage, which they have to walk a fair few miles to find.
 So we need to go back to basics, and remind ourselves that ...

-- What we have is an animal designed to browse, graze and forage for apx.
-20 hours a day on naturally growing fibrous grasslands, appropriate for a sensitive digestive system which is very finely tuned to react adversely to toxic matter.
+- A horse is a (sensitive) hindgut fibre fermenter with an absolute requirement for forage fibre, and its body's chemistry minerally balanced, designed to browse, graze and forage for apx.
+20 hours a day on fibrous roughage, appropriate for a sensitive digestive system which is very finely tuned to react adversely to toxic matter.

 Earlier in 2013 I read a published study which shows that … wait for it … horses can survive very happily on a forage-only diet.
-Remarkable.
-That the horse, who has evolved to eat forage, can actually survive on the very stuff.
-(Well, they could if their forage hadn't been so beaten up and chemically altered over the years, but these days we can now fix this by adding in a forage-balanced mineral supplement.)
+Remarkable, that the horse, who has evolved to eat forage, can actually survive on the very stuff.

-Back to the study, and according to the study results, a diet devoid of concentrates and entirely based on forage could be suitable for not just our regular pet horses, but even high-performance equine athletes.
-So says Anna Jansson, professor at both the Swedish University of Agricultural and Sciences and Holar University College on Iceland, who concluded that, "There is an urgent need for diets that support the natural digestive function and behaviour of horses."
+According to the study results, a diet devoid of concentrates and entirely based on forage is not only suitable for our regular pet horses, but also high-performance equine athletes.
+So says Anna Jansson, professor at both the Swedish University of Agricultural and Sciences and Holar University College on Iceland.
+She concluded that, "There is an urgent need for diets that support the natural digestive function and behaviour of horses."

 You only have to look at the metabolic syndromes that our horses are suffering with today, to know that we're getting something badly wrong.
 Without doubt, our horses are starting to tell us that we as their carers need a wake-up call sooner than later.